jsenv/core/readme.md

         launch: launchFirefoxTab,
       },
     },
+    "**/*.test.js": {
+      node: {
+        launchNode,
       },
+    },
+  },
 })
 ```

-> This code above translates into the following sentence "Execute all files in my project that ends with `test.html` on Chrome and Firefox."
+> Code above translates into the following sentence: "Execute all files in my project that ends with `test.html` on Chrome and Firefox AND execute all files that ends with `test.js` on Node.js"

 </details>